Step Inside Ramses the Great's Ancient Egypt With Dazzling Immersive Tour

 The absorbing virtual-reality experience is part of Ramses the Great and the Gold of the Pharaohs, a dazzling, tech-heavy exhibit at San Francisco's de Young Museum that illuminates the life and achievements of Ramses II.
 More than 3,300 years ago, the celebrated pharaoh ruled Egypt for 67 years during an era of great prosperity and empire for the country, and the exhibit has the epic Ramses II-era royal statues and gold burial masks to prove it.

-"The temples he erected, statues he commissioned, monuments he inscribed throughout Egypt and Nubia, and funerary temple and royal tomb he built were reminders of his earthly power and closeness to the gods," Renée Dreyfus, curator of ancient art at the Fine Arts Museums of San Francisco, said in a statement.
+"The temples he erected, statues he commissioned, monuments he inscribed throughout Egypt and Nubia, and funerary temple and royal tomb he built were reminders of his earthly power and closeness to the gods," Renée Dreyfus, George and Judy Marcus Distinguished Curator in Charge of Ancient Art at the Fine Arts Museums of San Francisco, said in a statement.
 "The proliferation of his name led to it becoming almost a synonym for kingship."

 The exhibit also boasts its share of 21st-century flourishes to make 19th Dynasty details more tangible and accessible.
 Drone photography, for example, contributes imagery to a dynamic multimedia re-creation of one of Ramses the Great's biggest military victories, the Battle of Kadesh of 1275 BCE against the Hittite army of what's now Turkey.